 Alternative arrangements: 'owned' lines

 Our weekend sessions, being informal and impromptu, involve a certain amount of delay, as the session coordinator assesses who has arrived, forms them into parties of two or three, and allocates them to suitable lines.
 For most of our volunteers this approach is preferred, as a relaxed and sociable way to undertake weekend activities, but if you want to minimise time spent in preparations, or if your schedule doesn't allow you to turn up on weekends, you can arrange to 'own' a line.
 This means you commit to baiting a particular line, but make your own arrangements and do it at a time suitable to you.
-Click [here] to see a map of lines which are currently maintained in this way.
+Note that this is only available for fully experienced and fit volunteers.

 Next: Health and Safety